satyamedithe/bank/README.md

 The springbank application is the pom that will import the application

-Once done either update maven or simply goto the main class and right click and run
+Once done either update maven or simply goto the main class and right click and run as java application

+once the JVM starts just goto a web browser and type http://localhost:8081/

+click on the menu links like customer information, accounts, send money etc.

 The application starts from localhost:8081 not 8080